ChatGPT Prompts for Workshop Planning: What Works, What Doesn't, and What's Missing

 What Professional-Grade Workshop Planning Actually Requires

-The conversation about using ChatGPT for workshop planning does not need to be a debate about whether AI belongs in facilitation work.
-It already does.
-The more useful question is where to stop.
+The discussion around ChatGPT in workshop planning doesn't hinge on whether AI belongs in facilitation.
+It does.
+The real question is where to draw the line.

-Workshop Weaver is designed for exactly that moment: when you are ready to move from prompt-hacking to purpose-built.
-Explore our facilitation planning tools and method resources to see what workshop design looks like when the tool actually understands what happens in the room.
+Workshop Weaver is built for this moment: when you’re ready to move from generic prompts to purpose-built solutions.
+Explore our facilitation tools and resources to see what design looks like when the tool understands the room.

 Learn More